fbpx

 Registration for GivingTuesday

 There is no registration for GivingTuesday.
-All organizations, registered charities or otherwise, are all welcome and encouraged to participate in GivingTuesday.
+All organizations, registered charities or otherwise, are welcome to participate in GivingTuesday.

-No matter how you’re planning on participating on November 29, 2022, you’ll simply direct your supporters to your website, a landing page, or to your social channels.
-If you are fundraising for GivingTuesday, you can use any donation platform you like – most organizations use their website’s donate button, crowdfunding, or peer to peer tools of their choosing.
+No matter how you’re planning on participating on December 3, 2024, you’ll simply direct your supporters to your website, a landing page, or your social channels.
+If you are fundraising for GivingTuesday, you can use any donation platform you like – most organizations use their website’s donation page or a crowdfunding or peer-to-peer tool of their choosing.

 How to Talk About GivingTuesday 2023